RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### Removals:

 ### WIP:
-- Replaced common stargate pedestals with buried stargates in the overworld
-  - other dims were simply blocked off to prevent circumventing standard progression

 - Wait for mods to Update to Create 6:
   - SGJ Ponder - Jaja needs to update this or remove it from the pack